slim-template/slim/README.md

 We run the benchmarks for every commit on Travis-CI.
 Take a look at the newest benchmarking results: <http://travis-ci.org/#!/slim-template/slim>

-### Test suite and continous integration
+### Test suite and continuous integration

 Slim provides an extensive test-suite based on minitest.
 You can run the tests with 'rake test' and the rails integration tests with 'rake test:rails'.

 We are currently experimenting with human-readable literate tests which are written as markdown files: [TESTS.md](test/literate/TESTS.md)

-Travis-CI is used for continous integration testing: <http://travis-ci.org/#!/slim-template/slim>
+Travis-CI is used for continuous integration testing: <http://travis-ci.org/#!/slim-template/slim>

 Slim is working well on all major Ruby implementations: